 At August 1, 2015, our principal source of liquidity was \$3.1 billion of cash and cash equivalents and short-term investments, of which approximately \$656.2 million was held in the United States.
-The balance of our cash and cash equivalents and short-term investments was held outside the United States in various foreign subsidiaries.
-As we intend to reinvest our foreign earnings indefinitely, this cash held outside the United States is not available to meet our cash requirements in the United States, including cash dividends, principal and interest payments and common stock repurchases.
+The balance of our cash and cash equivalents and short-term investments was held outside the United States is not available to meet our cash requirements in the United States, including cash dividends, principal and interest payments and common stock repurchases.
 Our cash and cash equivalents consist of highly liquid investments with maturities of three months or less at the time of acquisition and our short-term investments consist primarily of corporate obligations, such as commercial paper and floating rate notes and bonds.
 We maintain these balances with high credit quality counterparties, continually monitor the amount of credit exposure to any one issuer and diversify our investments in order to minimize our credit risk.